SimonCB765/CKDOntology/Notes/Conditions/CKD.md

     - Urological factors that may reduce eGFR
         - Kidney Stones
         - obstruction/lower urinary tract symptoms (from published QICKD protocol)
+        - Obstructive nephropathy is exemplified by bilateral kidney stones and diseases of the prostate.
         - prostate disease (from published QICKD protocol)
         - result of longstanding blockage to the urinary system (such as enlarged prostate or kidney stones)
         - blockages in the flow of urine – for example, from recurrent kidney stones or an enlarged prostate (prostate disease)
     - long-term, regular use of certain medicines – such as lithium and non-steroidal anti-inflammatory drugs (NSAIDs)
     - Vascular disease includes large vessel disease such as bilateral renal artery stenosis and small vessel disease such as ischemic nephropathy, hemolytic-uremic syndrome, and vasculitis.
-    - Glomerular disease comprises a diverse group and is classified into:
-        - Primary glomerular disease such as focal segmental glomerulosclerosis and IgA nephropathy (or nephritis)
-        - Secondary glomerular disease such as diabetic nephropathy and lupus nephritis
+    - Hereditary and congenital
+        - Family history (e.g. of stage 5 CKD)
-    - Congenital disease such as polycystic kidney disease.
+        - e.g. polycystic kidney disease.
     - Tubulointerstitial disease includes drug- and toxin-induced chronic tubulointerstitial nephritis, and reflux nephropathy.
-    - Obstructive nephropathy is exemplified by bilateral kidney stones and diseases of the prostate.
     - Nephritis
         - Duno if I should assume that these can cause CKD...they can cause permanent damage so presumably can drop your eGFR low enough and for long enough to count as CKD
         - Pyelonephritis